-Among Singapore’s three REIT ETFs, the Lion-Phillip S-REIT ETF is the newest as it was listed only in October 2017.
+Among Singapore’s three REIT ETFs, the Lion-Phillip S-REIT ETF is the newest to be listed in October 2017.

 Commodity or Commodity Index

 A commodity ETF gives investors exposure to a single type of commodity or a basket of commodities.

 In Singapore, there’s only one such commodity ETF – the SPDR Gold Shares (SGX: O87), which is backed by physical gold and tracks the spot gold price.

-For Singaporeans who wish to have an exposure to other varieties of commodity ETFs, they can check out those listed on the US stock market.
+Singaporeans who wish to have exposure to other varieties of commodity ETFs can check out those listed on the US stock market.

 The oldest bond ETF in Singapore is the ABF SG Bond ETF (SGX: A35), which was listed in 2005.

 The ETF tracks the iBoxx ABF Singapore Bond Index, which contains high-quality bonds issued by the Singapore government and government-linked bodies such as the Housing & Development Board (HDB) and the Land Transport Authority (LTA).

 Another fixed income ETF that investors can consider is the Nikko AM SGD Investment Grade Corporate Bond ETF (SGX: MBH).